-Moving Average (MA), commonly used in capital markets, can be defined as a succession of mean that is derived from a successive period of numbers or values and the same would be calculated continually as the new data is available.
-This can be lagging or trend-following indicator as this would be based on previous numbers.
+Moving Average (MA), commonly used in capital markets, can be defined as a succession of mean derived from a successive period of numbers or values.
+One would calculate the same continually as the new data is available.
+It can be a lagging or trend-following indicator, as this would be on previous numbers.